-The TX BoS CoC is committed to collecting and using data to drive program priorities and policy direction.
+The Texas Balance of State Continuum of Care (TX BoS CoC) is committed to collecting and using data to drive program priorities and policy direction.
 We rely on the communities throughout our geographic area to help collect high-quality data on homelessness by using the Homeless Management Information System (HMIS), completing Housing Inventory Counts and conducting Point-in-Time counts.
 The data collected through these methods help to produce reports, which can be used for planning locally, on a CoC-level, and nationally.

 With HUD’s introduction of System Performance Measures in 2016, the TX BoS CoC is now not only evaluating performance on a project-by-project level, but also on a CoC-wide level.
 This means that projects must work together and rely on one another even more closely than before to ensure overall performance is high.